mzgajner/blog/content/blog/favicon-and-its-brethren.md

+---
+title: Favicon and its brethren
+date: 2013-05-30
+---

 EDIT: I stumbled upon [this wonderful repo](//github.com/audreyr/favicon-cheat-sheet) the other day.
-It renders this entire blogpost obsolete.
+It renders this entire blog post obsolete.

 The favicon has come along way since its humble 16 × 16 px beginnings.
 Screen resolutions are skyrocketing and visual representations of websites are needed in different applications on different devices.
 This post is intended to be a collection of many image sizes that can (should?) be included on modern websites.